vsmid/rudimentary/rudimentary-api/src/main/java/hr/yeti/rudimentary/http/README.md

 ### Setting endpoint http status
 Default http status which endpoint returns is set to 200.
 To set new http statuse override *httpStatus* method.
+As an alternative, you can also use `Request.setResponseHttpStatus(int status)`.
+If both are used, `Request.setResponseHttpStatus(int status) takes precedence.
 ```java
 @Override
 public int httpStatus() {